• INDOOR CYCLING

 CLASSIC TRAINERS

-Classic, or standard trainers were just that, the standard, for many years.
-They don’t use any electronics to control their resistance, but depending on the resistance unit they do have some adjustability.
-Classic trainers are an excellent option for the person that wants something they can use anywhere.
+Classic or standard trainers were just that—the standard—for many years.
+They don’t use any electronics to control their resistance, but depending on the resistance unit, they do have some adjustability.
+Classic trainers are an excellent option for those who want something they can use anywhere.
 They’re especially great for warming up before races.

 FLUID TRAINERS